 Developers can either clone the MDTF-diagnostics repo to their computer, or manage the MDTF package using the GitHub webpage interface.
-Whichever method you choose, remember to create your feature/[POD name] branch from the develop branch, not the main branch.
+Whichever method you choose, remember to create your [POD branch name] branch from the main branch, not the main branch.
 Since developers commonly work on their own machines, this manual provides command line instructions.

 Write code, add files, etc…

 3. Add the files you created and/or modified to the staging area

 git add [file 1] git add [file 2] ...